 The Reducing Male Suicide (RMS) Cluster aims to purposefully work across UBC faculties and externally with national and international partners to create and mobilize knowledge to de-stigmatize men’s mental illness and suicidality, reduce disparities in care, and lead effective male suicide prevention interventions globally.

-The RMS Cluster consists of 13 members from various institutions across Canada, Australia, New Zealand and Malaysia.
+The RMS Cluster consists of 13 members from various institutions across Canada, the United States, Switzerland, Australia, New Zealand and Malaysia.
 The international, emergent team will focus on the following three themes:

 Men's health inequities